RGCheek/ISSJ_Genomics_150_RAD/README.md

 # Habitat-linked genetic variation supports microgeographic adaptive divergence in Island Scrub-jays

 Code to study the genetic underpinnings of trait divergence at a microgeographic scale.
-Manuscript in review.
+Manuscript published in Molecular Ecology (DOI: 10.1111/mec.16438).

+These data are also available through Dryad (https://doi.org/10.5061/dryad.8sf7m0cpq), and are liscenced under terms of the Creative Commons Attribution-NonCommercial
+License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes.

 ## Data
 ### Genomic Data